joshbeam/source.frontendcollisionblog/_posts/2015-08-15-3-reasons-you-should-not-be-using-foreach.markdown

   </div>
 </div>

+Again, naked looping requires us to create additional state within our application.

-Here, we're gonna use `map` instead:
+Here, we're gonna use `map` instead.
+Again, it simply returns a new array without requiring us to do it ourselves:

 ## Good